gradle/github-dependency-submission-demo/README.md

 <img width="800" alt="image" src="https://github.com/gradle/github-dependency-submission-demo/assets/179734/fff445b7-96b5-4437-b519-3889cdfb8b5e">

-But there isn't anywhere in our Gradle project where we add depend on `commons-compress`, which means this vulnerability must involve a _transitive_ dependency.
+But there isn't anywhere in our Gradle project where we depend on `commons-compress`, which means this vulnerability must involve a _transitive_ dependency.
 The first step is to identify which direct dependency is responsible.

 The easiest way to do this is with a Gradle Build Scan®, which is why our workflow is configured to automatically publish a Build Scan for every dependency submission.
-You'll find the build-scan link in the [summary for each workflow run](https://github.com/gradle/github-dependency-submission-demo/actions/runs/8557095342#summary-23448497383).
+You'll find the Build Scan link in the [summary for each workflow run](https://github.com/gradle/github-dependency-submission-demo/actions/runs/8557095342#summary-23448497383).

 <img width="800" alt="image" src="https://github.com/gradle/github-dependency-submission-demo/assets/179734/e7aafb1c-6821-4f7f-8800-b5f3ff33ef0a">